benbjurstrom/otpz/README.md

 - **Vue** (Inertia.js)
 - **Livewire** (Volt)

-> **Note:** OTPz frontend components are designed to work out of the box with the Laravel starter kits and use their existing UI components (Button, Input, Label, etc.).
-You can also install and customize these components for any Laravel application using React, Vue, or Livewire, but you may need to adjust component imports and styling.
-For reference implementations with the starter kits, see the [starter kit examples](#starter-kit-examples).
+> OTPz's frontend components are designed to work out of the box with the Laravel starter kits and make use of their existing UI components (Button, Input, Label, etc.).
+Because these components are installed into your application you are free to customize them for any Laravel application using React, Vue, or Livewire.

 ---